Inspiring Aboriginal Alumni

 Elizabeth Gray is a non-status, urban, Mi'kmaq woman who currently lives in Hamilton Ontario.
 She graduated from Laurier’s School of Social Work with a Master’s degree in the Aboriginal Field of Study in October of 2011.

-Elizabeth’s desire to enroll in Laurier’s part-time MSW-AFS program was for personal rather than professional reasons.
-She wanted the experience of education rooted in the teachings and the opportunity to commit to gaining a deeper knowledge of culture and ceremony.
-She particularly appreciated the reflective writing and honouring of relationship with the medicines that her Laurier elders and instructors encouraged.
-She remains deeply grateful for her time in the program.
+Her desire to enroll in Laurier’s part-time MSW-AFS program was for personal rather than professional reasons.
+She wanted the experience of education rooted in Indigenous pedagogy and to commit to deeper understanding of culture and ceremony.
+She particularly appreciated the reflective writing and honouring of relationship with the medicines that her Laurier elders and instructors encouraged and remains deeply grateful for the experience.

 Gus Hill is an Anishnaabe Professor in the Aboriginal Field of Study in the Faculty of Social Work.
 Gus focuses on wellness-related research projects that are for, and by, indigenous people.
 Dr. Hill believes in research that places control, direction and ownership firmly in the hands of the knowledge-holders and indigenous communities.

 "Over the past four decades, more and more Aboriginal people have reclaimed their cultural identities.
 Traditional healing often serves as the beginning of their journeys into cultural re-education, as well as holistic wellness.
 Since there is a lack of understanding of traditional healing and Indigenous people in mainstream Canadian culture, I strongly value that I work at an institution where I can teach, as well as conduct culturally congruent research, toward better understanding traditional healing." says Gus Hill.